yaningo/circleci-docs/jekyll/_cci2/go-orb.md

 Runs `go test` for you.

-This completes the walk-through of the GO example config with the Go orb.
+This completes the walk-through of the Go example config with the Go orb.
 This should be a good starting point for your Go app.